vic-ma/howtodismantle.github.io/_posts/2024-09-15-I-O-Lets-go-The-hitchikers-guide-to-I-O-devices.md

 * 4 digital inputs
 * 2 digital outputs

-It supports MQTT, REST API and Modbus access.
-It's meant to be only used with Wi-Fi, so no LAN plug is available.
+It supports MQTT, REST API, and Modbus access.
+It's meant to only be used with Wi-Fi, so no LAN plug is available.

 Estimated cost: 160 EUR